- Get Involved

 Keith Haring: 1978-1982

-This groundbreaking exhibition of Keith Haring’s early work is co-organized by the Contemporary Arts Center and Kunsthalle Wien.
+This groundbreaking exhibition is co-organized with the Kunsthalle Wien.